 WS=Wing Span, CC=Chest Circumstance, BW=Bodyweight, BDL=Body Length

-Correlation coefficient of indigenous chicken quantitative traits in the study areas
+Correlation coefficient of indigenous chicken’s quantitative traits in the study areas

 The correlation coefficient (r) of sampled chicken ecotypes in the study area between the live body weight and other linear body measurements was presented in Table 8.
 The correlation between body weight with wing span (r= 0.07), body weight with chest circumference (r= 0.38), and body weight with body length (r=0.53).
-These positive and negative correlations of body weight with other linear body measurements observed in the study area suggest that measuring one of these quantitative traits enables to prediction of the weight of indigenous chickens in rural farming society.
+These positive correlations of body weight with other linear body measurements observed in the study area suggest that measuring one of these quantitative traits enables to prediction of the weight of indigenous chickens in rural farming society.
 Body weight was a trait of economic importance to livestock farmers, and therefore, selection for bodyweight to improve the productivity of indigenous chickens (Peters et al., 2007).
 Ogah et al., (2009) reported that predicting body weight from linear measurements is a common practice in animal breeding.

 Generally, linear body measurement information for a particular poultry species or breed was important for breed or species identification and economic valuation in its utilization.
 Furthermore, the relationships between body weight and linear body measurements are important for predicting body weight and can also be applied speedily in selection and breeding programs in indigenous chicken ecotypes.